sigilmakes/improved-anvils/README.md

 ### Repairing Items

-- Shovels can now be completely repaired using 1 material.
+- Maces and shovels can now be completely repaired using 1 material.
 - Swords and hoes repair 50% per material.
 - Axes and pickaxes repair 33% per material.
 - Everything else repairs 25% per material.